rapp-project/rapp-api/cpp/README.md

 $ make
 ```

-*Note* that you can pass a variety of CMake flags to suit your needs:
+*Note* that you can pass a variety of CMake arguments to suit your needs:
- Command line arguments you can use:

 * `-DBUILD_RAPP_SHARED_LIBS=ON` enabled by default, will create a shared library
 * `-DBUILD_RAPP_STATIC_LIBS=ON` optional, will create a static library